Battle of Reç: Background

 As the Albanian partisans retook many of the regions that were under Italian occupation, the situation in Albania got better and better.
 To clear the Mbishkodra area, where the influence of the National Liberation Movement was increasing and the partisan formations were growing day by day, they prepared the Italian fascists before a military operation.
 The direction of the operation was entrusted to Colonel De Blazio, the deputy commander of the sector.
 The forces would be accompanied by artillery and the actions would be supported by aviation.

-The War
+The Battle

 The attack of the Italian fascists began on August 30, the Albanian partisans were prepared and defended themselves against the Italians.
 The Italians started the operation on the village of Reç with 200 soldiers.
 However, when the Italians expected a counterattack from the Albanian partisans, the Italians brought in reinforcements and had a total manpower of 1,200–2,400 soldiers, greatly outnumbering them.
 The Albanian partisans attacked the Italians back and also inflicted a great deal of damage on the Italians.
 The Albanian partisans were outnumbered they had about 143 soldiers in this battle.
 However, only 30 to 40 Albanian partisans took part in this Battle, nevertheless they fought to the end and remained steadfast.